-Residents and staff members at long‑term care facilities are particularly vulnerable to COVID-19, which makes now a frightening time for them and their loved ones.
-In the United States, at least 153,000 residents and staff members of nursing homes have contracted COVID-19, accounting for over a third of the country’s COVID-19 deaths.
-These populations have an urgent need for COVID-19 treatments.
+Studies have shown that COVID-19 can spread rapidly in nursing homes.
+By October 30, 2020, at least 580,000 nursing home residents and staff members had contracted COVID-19 in the United States, accounting for over a third of the country’s COVID-19 deaths.
+Nursing home residents and staff members have an urgent need for COVID-19 treatments.
 Eli Lilly and Company, a US-based pharmaceutical company, has partnered with the National Institute of Allergy and Infectious Diseases (NIAID) on the BLAZE-2 Study to meet this need.

-The BLAZE-2 Study is available to participants at up to 2000 long-term care facilities across the US.
+The BLAZE-2 Study is available at up to 2000 long-term care facilities across the US.
 If you are a resident or staff member at a participating facility, you may have the opportunity to take part in this important research.
 Staff members in quarantine can arrange for study appointments to take place in their home, rather than at their facility.

 You may want to take part in this study for the following reasons:

-Move COVID-19 research forward and help find a treatment that may help others
+Move COVID-19 research forward and possibly help find a treatment that may help others

-Take an active role in your health by staying informed and exploring new options
+Take an active role in your health by staying informed and exploring new potential treatment options

-Possibly try an investigational medicine for COVID-19 that is available only for research
+Possibly try an investigational medicine for COVID-19 that is currently available only for research